Listing of Color Additives Exempt From Certification; Spirulina Extract

 FDA expands approved uses of spirulina extract as a blue-green color additive in human foods, including those sold by food trucks and cottage food operations.

 Aforeworn detected this change in the Food Truck & Cottage-Food Permits space on July 6, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated Low urgency.
-Food truck operators, cottage food home bakers, caterers, and pop-ups using natural color additives. should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: No specific deadline; effective upon publication (February 6, 2026)..
+Food truck operators, cottage food home bakers, and other small food businesses using natural color additives. should confirm how it applies to their specific situation before acting.
+There is a time constraint attached: No immediate deadline; effective upon publication (February 6, 2026)..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Food Truck & Cottage-Food Permits continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed